-Since you might have some dried herbs leftover, it is the perfect time to use them in this bonus recipe, an all-natural but gentle exfoliant.
+Since you might have some dried herbs left over, it is the perfect time to use them in this bonus recipe, an all-natural but gentle exfoliant.

 Simply add 1 cup of bentonite clay, ½ cup of oats, 1 tablespoon of lavender, and 1 tablespoon of rose petals to a blender.
 Pulse until everything is finely ground.
-If you like, you can sift out any remaining bigger pieces or use it as is.
+If you like, you can sift out any remaining bigger pieces or use them as is.

 How to use the natural exfoliant